 If you are a Telephone Coordinator and/or Directory Administrator, you can learn more about your role and Telecommunications branch services below.

 If the service request does not require a SaskTel site visit (i.e. feature changes), it is completed within two to three business days on average.

-If the service request requires a SaskTel site visit (i.e. new phone installation, phone removal, major move) it may take up to five business days in urban areas and 10 business days in rural areas.
+If the service request requires a SaskTel site visit (i.e. new phone installation, phone removal, major move), SaskTel tries to provide service within a 6-12 business day

 As a Telephone Coordinator, clients may ask you to change how their internal name is displayed when placing a call.
 Typically, the internal name display is the first and last name.